 This is because…

-While the life insurance portion of your “bundled” policies will likely be fixed for the next 10, 20 or 30 years, the home and auto portions won’t be.
-This means that the only portion of your “bundled price” which is guaranteed to remain the same will be the life insurance portion which is likely already set higher than many other companies you could choose.
+While the life insurance portion of your “bundled” policies will likely be fixed for the next 10, 20, or 30 years, the home and auto portions won’t be.
+This means that the only portion of your “bundled price” that is guaranteed to remain the same will be the life insurance portion, which is likely already set higher than many other companies you could choose.

 Which may not…

-Be an issue, but what if you have a small fender bender or a water leak at your home that requires you to make a claim on your home or auto insurance policy?
+It may be an issue, but what if you have a minor fender bender or a water leak that requires you to make a claim on your home or auto insurance policy?
 What’s going to happen to those rates then?
-Chances are they’ll go up, and you’re “bundled discount” is likely to disappear.
+Chances are they’ll go up, and your “bundled discount” will likely disappear.

 The second reason…

-Why “bundling” coverage can be bad is because it generally places too much focus on obtaining the right “price” for three different insurance products rather than focusing on finding the “best” life insurance policy for you and your family.
+Why “Bundling” coverage can be bad because it generally places too much focus on obtaining the right “price” for three different insurance products rather than focusing on finding the “best” life insurance policy for you and your family.

 Which may not…

-Seem like a big deal, but let’s face it.
-If you end up purchasing the wrong home or auto insurance, the consequences for your actions can be severe but probably not “life-changing.”
-However, should you end up purchasing the wrong life insurance policy and die prematurely, the cost of your mistake could be quite significant to the loved ones you leave behind.
+It seems like a big deal, but let’s face it.
+If you end up purchasing the wrong home or auto insurance, the consequences of your actions can be severe but probably not “life-changing.”
+However, should you end up purchasing the wrong life insurance policy and die prematurely, the cost of your mistake could be pretty significant to the loved ones you leave behind.

 #13.
 Work with a professional (outside of a call center).